mrcnski/signor.dev/_posts/2020-12-16-chess-analyses.md

 title: "Chess Analyses"
 date: 2020-12-16
 categories: css
-description: "Not many people know this, but I used to be quite the Chess prodigy.
-I was the proud captain of the university Chess club and a high-ranking player in my own right with a lifetime Elo rating of 1600.
-Many years ago I composed the following game annotations, which I trust you will find most instructive."
+description: "Not many people know this, but I used to be quite the Chess prodigy."
 ---

 Not many people know this, but I used to be quite the Chess prodigy.
 I was the proud captain and leader of the university Chess club and a high-ranking player in my own right with a lifetime Elo rating of 1600.
 Many years ago I composed the following game annotations, which I trust you will find most instructive.